devesh905/Ola-Data-Analytics-Project/README.md

 ![Ratings](https://github.com/user-attachments/assets/57e9f1a6-85a1-4332-82b0-74e4f0aff307)

-...
-(Include all other relevant images following the same format)

 ## Conclusion
 The OLA Data Analysis project provides a clear, interactive way to explore business questions related to OLA's operations.
 The Power BI dashboard enables decision-makers to derive insights that can be used for improving customer service, optimizing vehicle allocation, and understanding revenue trends.